xavierchia/xavierchia.github.io/_posts/2020-07-21-humble-ideation.md

 - Sell a $20 product to 250 people,
 - Sell a $10 product to 550 people.

 There are almost 8 billion people on this planet.
-And you just have need to reach 500 of them to sustain your independence.
+And you just have need to reach 550 of them to sustain your independence.

-Niching down in combination with scratching your own itch works best if your not living a 0815 life.
+Niching down in combination with scratching your own itch works best if your not living a boring life.

 >To paraphrase Haruki Murakami, if you only do what everyone else is doing, you'll only be able to come up with ideas that everyone else is having.

+>For example, [Pieter Levels](https://levels.io/) only came up with the idea for [Nomad List](https://nomadlist.com/) because he is a digital nomad himself.
+Similarly, [Arvid Kahl's success](https://thebootstrappedfounder.com/) with [Feedback Panda](https://www.feedbackpanda.com/) relied on his partner's experience as an English teacher for Chinese students.

 Hence, try to identify areas of your life that make you unique by answering questions like the following: